RagnarB83/ash-documentation/docs/Metalloprotein-I.rst

     # Setting up system via OpenMM_Modeller and requesting the CHARMM36 forcefield
     OpenMM_Modeller(pdbfile=pdbfile, forcefield='CHARMM36')

-The script calls the OpenMM_Modeller function taking the PDB-file as input.
-See :doc:`OpenMM-interface` for details on all the options to OpenMM_Modeller.
+The script calls the **OpenMM_Modeller** function taking the PDB-file as input.
+See :doc:`OpenMM-interface` for details on all the options to **OpenMM_Modeller**.
-OpenMM_Modeller will read the unmodified PDB-file and attempt to set up the system using the CHARMM36 protein forcefield.
+**OpenMM_Modeller** will read the unmodified PDB-file and attempt to set up the system using the CHARMM36 protein forcefield.

 -----------------------------------
 1a.
 Multiple occupancy problems